BUGS

 IF(TALLY.EQ.0.AND.LOC.GE.15.AND.LOC.NE.33)CLOCK1=CLOCK1-1

-When the player crosses the troll bridge while toting the bear, the bridge collapses and the chasm becomes permanently impassable.
-The code at label 30310 accounts for treasures that are now permanently unreachable by incrementing TALLY2:
+RARE SPICES is object 63, placed at room 127 (Chamber of Boulders) on the far side of the troll chasm.
+When the player crosses the bridge carrying the bear, the bridge collapses and the chasm becomes permanently impassable.
+The code at label 30310 is supposed to account for any treasures now permanently out of reach by incrementing TALLY2:

 IF(PROP(SPICES).LT.0)TALLY2=TALLY2+1

-The intent is correct: if SPICES has not yet been seen (PROP still -1), it can never be seen now, so TALLY2 should be incremented.
-The problem is the variable SPICES itself.
-In the initialisation block where every object is assigned its number via a VOCAB lookup, SPICES is missing:
+The intent is correct: if SPICES has not yet been seen (PROP still -1), it can never be seen now, so TALLY2 should go up.
+But SPICES itself is never assigned.
+In the initialisation block where every named object receives its object number via a VOCAB lookup, SPICES is absent:

 KEYS=VOCAB(0+'KEYS',1)